-Managing anxiety when you’re a people-pleaser and perfectionist, isn’t easy.
+It isn’t easy to manage anxiety when you’re a people-pleaser and perfectionist.
 You may find yourself reverting to people-pleasing and perfectionist behaviors because they’re old habits and temporarily relieve your anxiety.
 But don’t lose hope!
 With a combination of lifestyle changes, self-help strategies, and professional help, most people can get relief from their anxiety.

 - 10 Ways Perfectionism Undermines Your Health, Happiness, and Success